How to Find Bankruptcy Information: Resources for Investigators

 Chapter 13 Bankruptcy

 The other popular type is Chapter 13.
 Under Chapter 13, debts are reorganized into a more manageable schedule and amount.
-Similar to Chapter 7, certain debts, such as alimony and child support, criminal fines and judgments, and student loans, cannot be discharged.
+Similar to Chapter 7, certain obligations, such as alimony and child support, criminal fines and judgments, and student loans, cannot be discharged.

 Determining which type is best is up to the individual.
 It is wise to consult a Certified Public Accountant (CPA) and an attorney if you are considering filing.